aptech/docs/docs/CR-hess.rst

 ----------------
 .. function:: hess(A)

-    :param A: KxK real or complex matrix.
+    :param A:
-    :type A: TODO
+    :type A: KxK real or complex matrix

     :returns: H (*KxK matrix*), Hessenberg form.